HelpfulHuman/Redux-Session/README.md

 ## Clearing Stored State

-Finally, if you want to clear your stored session data completely, you can dispatch an action your store with the type of `CLEARED_STORED_STATE`.
+Finally, if you want to clear your stored session data completely, you can dispatch an action your store with the type of `CLEAR_STORED_STATE`.
 The session middleware will watch for this action to invoke the adapter's `clear()` method.
 You can optionally specify a custom `clearStorage` function to spy on actions and determine if the stored state should be dropped.

 ```js
 const session = createSession({